vareger/frontnode/README.md

 Start from **docker-compose.yaml** file first.

-To save your progress of sync and other data you should set volumes in all servers.
+Set up volume in all servers in order to save your progress and other data.

 ### Example:
 **"bitcoind"** service line has: